 The Business Upskills workshop series is back in 2018.

 The Upskills program provides practical hands on informative workshops facilitated by industry experts to help business owners develop and strengthen their business.

 The Upskills workshops also provide business owners with valuable networking tools and access to further support programs as your business continues to grow.

 There are workshops planned in each region with topics covering human resources, management, finance and marketing.

-Places are limited, don’t miss out and register here.
+Places are limited, don’t miss out, register today.

 The Department of Trade, Business and Innovation are also holding start.run.grow information sessions throughout the Territory during October.